google/disapproved-ads-auditor/README.md

 ## Selecting the relevant policies

-- This [json](https://github.com/google/bowling-compliance-ads-remover/blob/main/src/topics_substrings.json) contains two lists.
+- This [json](https://github.com/google/disapproved-ads-auditor/blob/main/src/topics_substrings.json)disapproved-ads-auditor contains two lists.
-- Make both of the lists empty if you want to audit/remove all policies.
+- Leave both lists empty if you want to audit ads labeled with all policy labels.
-- Please fill only the first list if you want to cherrypick the relevant policies.
+- Fill out the first list if you want to hand pick only relevant policies.
-- Please fill only the second list if you want to cherrypick the non-relevant policies.
+- Fill out the second list if you want to hand pick policies to be excluded from the audit.

 ```